catzy007/catzy007.github.io/posts/2021-01-09-windows-me-on-linux-kvm/index.md

 ### **Windows ME on Linux KVM**
 _Saturday, January 9, 2021_

 After few weeks catching up my study, it finally almost done and i need to take a rest and have fun.
-So why not install a old windows and play some old games and apps.
-Here i'm using i7 but you can go almost anything. as long as Virtualization is supported and enabled.
-To get WinME installer, check <https://archive.org> and this what i use
+So why not install an old windows and play some old games and apps.
+Here i'm using i7, but you can go almost anything.
+As long as Virtualization is supported and enabled.
+To get Win ME installer, check <https://archive.org> and this what i use
 <https://archive.org/details/windows-me-101-retail-full>.

 <br>